hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 ### S3 Import Options

 Full details on the core parameters and impacts are in the API Docs: [RestoreDBClusterFromS3](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBClusterFromS3.html).
+Requires that the S3 bucket be in the same region as the RDS cluster you're trying to create.
 Sample

 ```hcl
 resource "aws_rds_cluster" "db" {